-The Police Reform and Social Responsibility Act 2011 established Police and Crime Panels (PCP) within each force area in England and Wales (excluding Greater London).
+The Police Reform and Social Responsibility Act 2011 established Police and Crime Panels (PCPs) within each force area in England and Wales (excluding Greater London).

-The Panel consists of at least one representative from each local authority in South Yorkshire, and at least two Independent members co-opted by the Panel.
-South Yorkshire’s Police and Crime Panel has 12 Members.
+The panel consists of at least one representative from each local authority in South Yorkshire, and at least three independent members co-opted by the panel.
+South Yorkshire’s Police and Crime Panel has 13 members.

 The Police and Crime Panel is responsible for scrutinising and supporting the South Yorkshire Police and Crime Commissioner (PCC).

 - agree on the priorities in the Police and Crime Plan